Kurdish rebels attack Turkish military vehicle: officials

 As the discussions have advanced, violence has dwindled, with one of the most recent PKK attacks coming in January, when its fighters killed a Turkish police officer in the southeastern province of Mardin.

-In Monday's attack, militants remotely detonated roadside explosives under a military convoy on a road in the Lice district of Diyarbakir province.
+In Monday's vehicle bomb attack, militants remotely detonated roadside explosives under a military convoy on a road in the Lice district of Diyarbakir province.
 Four soldiers in an armored vehicle were lightly wounded, officials said.

 Turkish military units were hunting the perpetrators, Diyarbakir Governor Mustafa Toprak said.